1024inc/engineering-blog/eng-paths/software_engineer_3.md

 </td></tr>
 <tr><td  markdown="1">

-- Has lead code reviews for the team for 12+ months
+- Has lead code reviews for the team for 12+ months.
-- Has participated in 2+ technical planning or designs of large Epics or engineering initiatives
+- Has participated in 2+ technical planning or designs of large Epics or engineering initiatives.
-- Has presented 1+ times on a technical topic for a PED talk, ideally based on Friday afternoon L+D initiatives
+- Has presented 1+ times on a technical topic for a PED talk, ideally based on Friday afternoon L+D initiatives.
-- Has documented 1 technical aspect of systems implementation and/or post-mortems
+- Has documented 1 technical aspect of systems implementation and/or post-mortems.

 </td></tr>
 </table>